Eric Rogers (gridiron football)

-Eric Dionne Rogers (born February 12, 1991) is a gridiron football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
-He is a native of Glendora, California.
-He played college football at Cal Lutheran and was a CFL All-Star in 2015.
-Rogers has also been a member of the Dallas Cowboys, Portland Thunder, Calgary Stampeders, and San Francisco 49ers.
+Eric Dionne Rogers (born February 12, 1991) is an American former professional football wide receiver.
+He played college football for the Cal Lutheran Kingsmen and was a CFL All-Star in 2015.
+Rogers was a member of the Dallas Cowboys, Portland Thunder, Ottawa Redblacks, Calgary Stampeders, San Francisco 49ers, and Toronto Argonauts.

 College career

 Rogers was a receiver at California Lutheran University, an NCAA Division III school, which plays in the Southern California Intercollegiate Athletic Conference (SCIAC).
 He set school records for career receptions (220), receiving yards (3,461), receiving touchdowns (41) and total scoring (270).
 As a senior, Rogers set CLU records with 91 receptions and 18 touchdowns.
 The receiver also posted 1,298 yards that season.
 As the only athlete to receive All-America honors in two sports, football and track & field, Rogers is a member of the Cal Lutheran Hall of Fame.
 During his career, the team was part of four consecutive SCIAC championship and CLU never lost a league contest.